 This is the Absinthe Cocktail recipe you’ve been looking for.
 Tequila and Absinthe, two notorious alcohols with reputations for making those that consume them do crazy things.
 What could go wrong when experimenting on a Monday night?
 In this case, nothing wrong and everything right!
-This Tequila Absinthe Sour may, in fact, be my new favorite tequila cocktail, or is it my new favorite absinthe cocktail?
+My Tequila Absinthe Sour may, in fact, be my new favorite tequila cocktail, or is it my new favorite absinthe cocktail?

 - 3 Ounces Anejo Tequila

 - 1 Ounce Absinthe